src-d/guide/talent/career_development.md

 #### Engineer III

-Engineers (III) are expected to work autonomously on any tasks, as well he is expected to be able to mentor other team members in small/mid tasks.
+Engineers (III) are expected to work autonomously on any tasks, as well are expected to be able to mentor other team members in small/mid tasks.

 #### Senior Engineer I